AddictUser15/UiPathReconActivity/readme.md

 2. Publish the activity
 3. Go to UIPath platform and run the job using the name ReconActivity

+# Infinite Scope for Analytics

+## Measureing data quality
+Measureing the quality of data is one imporant step, data quality is measured on the following parameters
+1. Accuracy : Ratio of the data to errors, (there is no industry standard, depends on the size and nature of the data)
+2. Consistency checks: Making sure that the data is consistent across the two files, i.e. sum of prices of products in the two files is same
+3. Completeness: The data is complete
+4. Timeliness: The event of file process comparison can be automatically triggered, the system will monitor such events and triggered if the events deviate from the regular cadence

+## Providing Insights
+1. Common error patterns will be recognised and the system owners will be notified of the same to rectify any problems in the upstream data processing.
+Common patterns might include:
+  a) The cadence of the comparison event
+  b) The pattern of the
+2. Descriptive analytics on the error logs provide a overall picture

 # Future Steps

 1. Integration with AWS for storing and reading the data on s3 (WIP)